 The biggest struggle couples tend to face when opting for a small wedding, is the potential pushback from family and friends.
 Guests who aren’t invited might feel upset and you may feel guilty for having a small gathering.

-It might help to share photos of your wedding on social media to alleviate any disappointment as your friends can see that your wedding was a private occasion.
+It might help to share photos of your wedding on social media to alleviate any disappointment.
+This way, your friends can see that your wedding was a private occasion.
 They can share in the joy by seeing your photos, who doesn’t love looking at wedding photos?

 A Micro Wedding May be the Perfect Style Wedding for You

 There are many benefits to having a micro wedding, and it may be the perfect style of wedding for you.
-Yes, it offers a lower cost alternative to a big lavish wedding, but as you can see in the benefits above, it helps a couple to home in on what is truly important.
+Yes, it offers a lower-cost alternative to a big lavish wedding.
+However, as you can see in the benefits above, it helps a couple to home in on what is truly important.

-At the end of the day, weddings are supposed to be a time to enjoy and celebrate, surrounded by those you love and those who love you.
-It is a time to celebrate your love, and to begin the exciting adventure of marriage together.
+At the end of the day, weddings are supposed to be a time to enjoy and celebrate.
+With you surrounded by those you love and those who love you.
+It is a time to celebrate your love and to begin the exciting adventure of marriage together.

 Of course, it is still important to document this truly beautiful occasion.
-If you are interested, I offer special wedding photography packages for micro weddings.
+I offer special wedding photography packages for micro weddings.
 If you do decide that this is the wedding for you, get in touch with Fiona Moorey Photography today.